jack-bradshaw/SoundSword/README.md

 - [Apache Commons Lang](https://commons.apache.org/proper/commons-lang/), licensed under the Apache 2.0 license.

 This repository contains [music](testapp/src/main/assets) sourced from the [Bensound](http://www.bensound.com/royalty-free-music/electronica) royalty free music collection.
 The music is licensed by the creator under the 'Creative Commons - Attribution - No Derivative Works' license.

+## Compatibility
+This library is compatible with Android 14 and up.